Michael M. McCarthy

 Areas of Expertise

-Latin American politics, U.S.-Latin American relations, U.S. foreign policy, democratization, populism, political parties, elections, civil society, and issues of media balance and bias.
+Latin American politics, U.S.-Latin American relations, U.S. foreign policy, sanctions, democratization, populism, fragile states, authoritarian resilience, political parties, elections, citizen security, civil society, and issues of media balance and bias.

-Michael M. McCarthy is a U.S. scholar-practitioner with over a decade of experience working in Washington and Caracas.
+Michael M. McCarthy is a U.S. scholar-practitioner with two decades of experience working in Washington and Caracas.

-He is Adjunct Professor at George Washington University's Elliot School for International Affairs, Research Fellow at American University’s Center for Latin American Studies, and CEO of Caracas Wire, a strategic advisory firm that delivers exhaustive analysis of the crisis in Venezuela and its impacts on national security and global financial markets.
+He is Adjunct Professor at George Washington University's Elliot School for International Affairs, Research Fellow at American University’s Center for Latin American Studies, and CEO of Caracas Wire LLC, a strategic advisory firm that delivers comprehensive analysis of the crisis in Venezuela and its impacts on national security and global financial markets.

-International dimensions of the Venezuela Crisis; Twentieth Century Populism in Latin America; U.S.-Latin American Relations; Grassroots Development; Democracy and Modern Authoritarianism; Conflict and Contestation in the 21st Century
+International dimensions of the Venezuela Crisis; Political Economy of Authoritarian Resilience; Twentieth First Century Populism in Latin America; U.S.-Latin American Relations; Grassroots Development; Democracy and Modern Authoritarianism; Conflict and Contestation in the 21st Century